Rocky Gerung

-Rocky Gerung (born 20 January 1959) is an Indonesian philosopher, academic and public intellectual.
+Rocky Gerung (born 20 January 1959) is an Indonesian political commentator, philosopher, academic and public intellectual.

 Early life

 Rocky began studying at the University of Indonesia in 1979.
 He first entered the department of political science, which at that time joined the Faculty of Social Sciences, before deciding to move to the department of philosophy and graduated in 1986.
-During college, Rocky was close to the socialist-leaning activists such as Marsillam Simanjuntak, Hariman Siregar, and others.
+During college, Rocky was close to the socialist-leaning activists such as Marsillam Simanjuntak and Hariman Siregar among others.

 Careers

 After graduating, Rocky taught in the department as a non-permanent lecturer until the beginning of 2015.
 He stopped teaching due to the issuance of Law No. 14 of 2005 which requires a lecturer to have a minimum of a master's degree; whereas Rocky only holds a bachelor's degree.
 He was teaching courses such as the Seminar on Justice Theory, Political Philosophy, and Philosophy Research Methods; he also taught at the postgraduate program.

 Together with figures such as Abdurrahman Wahid and Azyumardi Azra, Rocky co-founded the Setara Institute, a think tank in the field of democracy and human rights, in 2005.
 As a philosopher, one of Rocky's fields of study was the philosophy of feminism.
 He wrote a lot in Jurnal Perempuan, a publication managed by the Women's Journal Foundation and founded by Gadis Arivia, his colleague at the University of Indonesia.